W. Edwards Deming: Seven Deadly Diseases

 Deming's advocacy of the Plan-Do-Study-Act cycle, his 14 Points and Seven Deadly Diseases have had tremendous influence outside manufacturing and have been applied in other arenas, such as in the relatively new field of sales process engineering.

+Analysis of enzyme kinetic data

+Deming's collaboration with Hans Lineweaver and Dean Burk is possibly the least known of his work as a statistician, but it is relevant to what has become the most highly cited paper ever published in the Journal of the American Chemical Society, which was written after the authors had consulted Deming about the proper way to analyze their data.
+Although they are credited with the introduction of the double-reciprocal plot, in which the reciprocal rate is plotted against the reciprocal substrate concentration, they estimated the kinetic parameters by weighted linear regression with weights of the fourth power of the rates, as recommended by Deming.
+Unfortunately this (essential) part of their approach was quickly forgotten.

 Personal life

 Deming married Agnes Bell in 1922.
 She died in 1930, a little more than a year after they had adopted a daughter, Dorothy (died 1984).
 Deming made use of various private homes to help raise the infant, and following his marriage in 1932 to Lola Elizabeth Shupe (died 1986), with whom he coauthored several papers, he brought her back home to stay.
 Lola and he had two more children, Diana (born 1934) and Linda (born 1943).
 Deming was survived by Diana and Linda, along with seven grandchildren.

 Death

 Deming died in his sleep at the age of 93 in his Washington home from cancer on December 20, 1993.
 When asked, toward the end of his life, how he would wish to be remembered in the U.S., he replied, "I probably won't even be remembered."
 After a pause, he added, "Well, maybe ... as someone who spent his life trying to keep America from committing suicide."